Code-Institute-Submissions/haydal810-Milestone-Project-2/README.md

 ## Testing

+### User Testing

+User testing - the game was presented to users of a variety of ages for feedback on UX.
+This type of testing was done during the early stages of development.
+Surprising, the game itself was made to operate simplier, due to feedback that was received from users, especially younger users.
+Younger users preferred to use just one button, as opposed to three buttons, that were present in earlier iterations of the game.

 ### Below are the list of Internet Browsers I used to test the display of the website:

 1. Google Chrome (Version 74.0)